 Make use of call analytics

 Any modern sales team need to have a comprehensive metric tracking system in place.
 A great way to capture data is by integrating your CRM and your phone system with a CTI.
-For example, if you’re using Salesforce as your CRM and Polycom as your phone system, a Salesforce-Polycom CTI will ensure that you don’t lose valuable data.
+For example, if you’re using Salesforce as your CRM and Broadsoft as your phone system, a Salesforce-Broadsoft CTI will ensure that you don’t lose valuable data.

 Looking at your call analytics dashboard will help identify the weaker points in your sales process and in each one’s daily performance.
 From there, you can form a training plan that targets these specific areas for improvement without wasting time on things that don’t require urgent action.